Academic Catalog

 Travel Courses

 MCLA offers travel courses during January and March.
-Recent trips have included travel to China, England, France, Ireland, Japan, Peru, and Spain.
-MCLA's travel courses are academic courses that also meet regularly on campus before and following travel.
-They include a normal academic experience of reading, research, and reporting.
-The courses are typically junior-level, carry three upper-level credits toward graduation, and are an excellent opportunity to combine travel and study.
+Recent trips have included travel to South Africa, England, the Bahamas, Ireland, Japan, Peru, and Spain.
+MCLA's travel courses are academic courses that also meet regularly on campus before and following travel, and incorporate traditional academic experiences of reading, research, and discussion.
+The courses carry three upper-level credits toward graduation, and are an excellent opportunity to combine travel and study.
 For more information, visit mcla.edu/academics/undergraduate-education/travel-courses.

 Undergraduate Research Program